-Another real estate site is silohome.com which seems to be dedicated to selling Plattsburgh site 8 by any means possible.
+Another real estate site is silohome.com which seems to be dedicated to selling Plattsburgh site 8.
 They claimed to have been successful via eBay at 2.1 million dollars with the sale to be completed in April or May 2003, but as of April 2010 it's still for sale, for 2.3 million dollars.

 Another real estate site is http://www.siloforsale.com.
 Checking on February 18, 2009, they have two properties for sale: an Atlas F (577-2 in Oklahoma) and a Titan II (373-9 in Arkansas).
 As of April 2010, they only list the Atlas F site.
 After about July 2011 the site appears to have died, one last copy is at http://web.archive.org/web/20110721192613/http://www.siloforsale.com/availableproperties.htm.

-Microsoft's MSR Maps (formerly Terraserver-USA) used to be helpful in finding photographs of just about any location.
+Microsoft's MSR Maps (formerly Terraserver-USA, see https://en.wikipedia.org/wiki/Microsoft_Research_Maps) used to be helpful in finding photographs of just about any location.
 I included URLs for sites I had located on MSR Maps.
-At one time they did not have photos of everything in the US but promised to by the end of 2001.
-As of 2/2003 they blew their promise by a wide margin.
-There were a few sites for which they never did obtain imagery.
-UPDATE: In April 2012 I found out that Microsoft will shut down MSR Maps at the end of April.
-Links will be rewritten to use Google Maps imagery but I'll keep the older USGS images from MSR Maps as historical reference.
+In April 2012 I found out that Microsoft planned to shut down MSR Maps but it continued for several years before finally going away.
+Links were rewritten to use Google Maps imagery but I'll keep the older USGS images from MSR Maps as historical reference.
 This is particularly interesting for retired missile fields because the older USGS photos that MSR Maps provided can be compared with newer Google imagery and in some cases you can see how facilities have been recycled or obliterated.
 Note that Google Maps can be a real resource hog when loading images.

-Google Maps is a web site that competes with MSR Maps regarding aerial photos.
+Google Maps is a web site that provides aerial photos as well as maps.

 Google Earth is also quite popular though it requires downloading extra software to work.
 I have to say that some of the photography is miserable in places, but excellent in others, probably just a matter of availability and cost.
 There was a placemark file that purported to list all ICBM sites via Google Earth, see http://bbs.keyhole.com/ubb/showthreaded.php/Cat/0/Number/187519/an/page/page/0/vc/1 except that it has been removed.